 Nothing teaches you harder about the impact of well-meant but misplaced words than the death of a spouse (or child), and worse when it is prefaced by a long, traumatic and even horrific journey to get there.
 A patient/caregiver/lovers’ journey that appears quieter than its reality, because you cannot talk about most of the grit.
 Because it’s too raw for anyone to experience.
 And you cannot go there without knowing you’re safe to open that door.
 No matter how desperately you need it.

 The yearning for meaningful witness reaps thorns with it too.
+The callousness of the world levies its attention.
 And as the thorns collect, you cannot help but fear, dear God, did I ever do this to someone myself?

 At least with the anticipatory grief that comes with a terminal illness, John and I could hold each other and witness each our tears.